The knee is one of the most commonly injured parts of the body, and meniscus tears are often the cause of knee pain and

 Now, the meniscus tear can be repaired with the arthroscope through two tiny (less than a half-inch) incisions.
 The surgery can be performed on an outpatient basis in less than an hour.

-Typically, the surgery can be performed under local anesthesia with sedation so that there is minimal anesthesia risk.
+Typically, the surgery can be performed under local anesthesia with sedation, so there's minimal anesthesia risk.
 Occasionally, small stitches can be placed into the torn cartilage to sew it back together; this technique can successfully treat large tears in younger people.
 If the tear is small, it may be removed.

 Recovery from arthroscopic meniscus tear surgery is relatively quick, and most people can resume normal activities within a few weeks depending on the size of the tear and the repair involved.
 The pain relief is dramatic, and the postoperative incision pain is quite minimal.

 Physical therapy is often necessary in the recovery process.
 As with any surgery, there are risks, including the risk of infection or blood clots.
 Additionally, there are risks associated with anesthesia used during the surgical procedure.

 While meniscus tears are very common, painful, and activity-limiting, these injuries can be quickly, easily, and successfully identified and treated.